 C+O2→CO2 is the formation of carbon dioxide.
 This gas is formed when oxygen is available in more than sufficient quantities, that is, in any case, the first reaction takes place with the formation of carbon monoxide, and then carbon monoxide is oxidized into carbon dioxide.

-and also by the decomposition of certain acids:
+as well as the decomposition of individual acids:

-Getting oxides can be made from metal salts with strong heating, for example:
+Production of oxides can be carried out from metal salts under strong heating:

 Another way you can make oxides with redox reaction, for example

 Cu + 4HNO3(конц.)→ Cu(NO3)2 + 2NO2 + 2H2O

 S + 2H2SO4(conc.)→ 3SO2 + 2H2O

 Known oxides of chlorine: Cl2O, ClO2, Cl2O6, Cl2O7.
 All of them, except for Cl2O7 have a yellow or orange color and not sustainable, especially ClO2 Cl2O6.
 All oxides of chlorine explosive and are very strong oxidants.

 So, Cl2O - acid chlorine oxide of hypochlorous acid.

 Cl2O + H2O → 2HClO - Hypochlorous acid